logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 <!-- tab:start -->
 <div id="overview">

-Fluentd is an open source data collector.
+Fluentd is an open source data collector and a great option because of its flexibility.
 This implementation uses a Fluentd DaemonSet to collect Kubernetes logs and send them to Logz.io.
 The Kubernetes DaemonSet ensures that some or all nodes run a copy of a pod.

 The image used in this integration comes pre-configured for Fluentd to gather all logs from the Kubernetes node environment and append the proper metadata to the logs.
 If you prefer to customize your Fluentd configuration, you can edit it before it's deployed.